zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 So we'll do the following:

-1. Create the store and pass it through our react app as a prop.
+1. Create the store and pass it through our React app as a prop.

   We will need to import our reducer and a store and set a variable of store that calls our `createStore()` function.
 We also need to pass our store variable as props to our _App component_.
 Our `'./src/index.js'` code should now look like this: